use-inkubator/Ecosystem-Grants/applications/OkAlice-Liquid-Staking.md

 ### Overview

+okAlice is on a mission to be at the forefront of building the Ink! ecosystem.
 The goal of this project is to create an Ink!-based liquid staking solution for Relay chain native tokens with the following functionality:

 - Enable users to participate in securing the network by staking their tokens.